Pirog17000/Pirogs-Nodes/README.md

 **Crop Image Sides** - Manual cropping from any side.
 Sometimes you just need to trim edges or focus on a specific area.

-**Crop From Mask** - Automatically finds the interesting parts using masks, with optional expansion.
+**Crop From Mask** - Automatically finds the interesting parts using masks, with optional expansion and binary thresholding.
 Perfect for isolating subjects or regions that need special attention.
+Binary mode gives you precise control over which mask values count as active.

 **Uncrop Image** - Blends processed crops back into their original context with smart edge feathering.
 No harsh boundaries, just natural integration.